icra2026anon/swarm-fault-tolerance/README.md

 - Use fixed arena mode for faster simulations
 - Reduce `run_time` for quick tests

+---
+This repo is designed for reproducibility.
+If you run into trouble, check the [Troubleshooting](#troubleshooting) section Or open an issue — we’ve tested it on Python 3.8+ with Ubuntu 20.04.
+Happy experimenting!

 - Use parallel processing for multiple trials